M31, The Andromeda Galaxy

 (Above: Ruddy Dust Lane View...
 Scroll down for others!)

 Above: The ruddy dust lanes of M31 have always intrigued me.
 I took some fresh images during the 2007 Davis Mountains trip and processed to enhance that feature.
 Image above composed of "only" 16x4 minute = 64 minutes total exposure, ISO 1600.
 Canon EOS 20Da (unmodified), ISO 800, Takahashi TOA 130 (a 5" APO refractor) with flattener, and Astro-Physics AP 900GTO mount.
 Davis Mountains, TX, 10/2007.
-I used my Current DSLR Workflow including the Lab technique to accentuate the colors.
+I used my DSLR Workflow including the Lab technique to accentuate the colors.
 Previously called: M31: Another Perspective

 M31, Andromeda Galaxy